Lifting partial smoothing to solve HJB equations and stochastic control problems: The stochastic optimal control problem and the HJB equation

-To write the HJB equation associated to our control problem we first introduce the Hamiltonian.
-For $p\in K$, $u \in U$, we define the current value Hamiltonian $H_{CV}:K\times U \to \R$ as $H_{CV}(p\,;u):=\<p,u\>_{K}+\ell_1(u)$ and the (minimum value) Hamiltonian by The HJB equation associated to the stochastic optimal control problem that we have just presented is, formally, Here the operator $\call$ is the generator of the semigroup $(R_{t})_{0\leq t\leq T}$ (see (\ref{ornstein-sem-gen})) and is formally defined by \begin{definition} A function $v$ is a mild solution of the HJB equation (\ref{HJBformale-common}) if the following are satisfied: \begin{enumerate} \item for some $\alpha \in [0,1)$, $v(T-\cdot, \cdot)\in C^{0,1,C}_{{\alpha}}\left([0,T]\times \overline H\right)$; \item the integral equation is satisfied on $(0,T]\times H$ together with the final condition $V(T,x)=\phi (x)$ for $x \in H$. \end{enumerate} \end{definition} \begin{remark} Since functions in $C^{0,1,C}_{\alpha}\left([0,T]\times \overline H\right) $ are bounded (see Definition \ref{df4:Gspaces}), the above Definition \ref{defsolmildHJB} requires, among other properties, that a mild solution is continuous and bounded up to $T$.
+\begin{definition} A function $v$ is a mild solution of the HJB equation (\ref{HJBformale-common}) if the following are satisfied: \begin{enumerate} \item for some $\alpha \in [0,1)$, $v(T-\cdot, \cdot)\in C^{0,1,C}_{{\alpha}}\left([0,T]\times \overline H\right)$; \item the integral equation is satisfied on $(0,T]\times H$ together with the final condition $V(T,x)=\phi (x)$ for $x \in H$. \end{enumerate} \end{definition} \begin{remark} Since functions in $C^{0,1,C}_{\alpha}\left([0,T]\times \overline H\right) $ are bounded (see Definition \ref{df4:Gspaces}), the above Definition \ref{defsolmildHJB} requires, among other properties, that a mild solution is continuous and bounded up to $T$.
 This constrains the assumptions on the data, e.g. it implies that the final datum $\phi$ must be continuous and bounded.
 We may change this requirement in the above definition asking only polynomial growth in $x$.
 Our main results will remain true with straightforward modifications using the spaces with polynomial growth as in \cite[Chapter 4]{FabbriGozziSwiech}. \end{remark} \begin{remark} Notice that, even if we assume that $\ell_0(t,x)\in C_b^P([0,T]\times H)$, it turns out that the last convolution term in \eqref{solmildHJB-common}, i.e. belongs to a suitable subspace of $\calc^P_A((0,T]; H)$, i.e. such term is, for all $\bar x\in \overline{H}$, a function of the path $y^P_{\bar x}$.
 So we have to look for the solution of the HJB equations in a subspace of $\calc^P_A((0,T]; H)$, this subspace turns out to be $\cals^{1,P}_{\gamma,prog}([0,T]\times \overline H)$ (or $\cals^{1,P}_{\gamma}([0,T]\times \overline H)$); for this reason we have studied the smoothing properties of the semigroup $R_t$ on these spaces in Subsections \ref{sub:OUnew} and \ref{sec:convpartsmooth-abstr-setting}. \end{remark}

 We now prove existence and uniqueness of a mild solution of the HJB equation \eqref{HJBformale-common} by a fixed point argument in the space $\cals^{1,P}_{\gamma,prog}([0,T]\times \overline H)$ (or $\cals^{1,P}_{\gamma}([0,T]\times \overline H)$), see Definitions \ref{df:spaziSeta-progr} and \ref{df:spaziSeta}.